jina-ai/jcap/.github/ISSUE_TEMPLATE/submission.md

 ---

-# Which activity did you complete?
+# Which activity did you contribute to?

 ## Supporting screenshot(s)